Your web browser is outdated and may be insecure

 • tell you what they are going to do

-• advise you if it is clear that the concern does not fall within the raising concerns policy
+• advise you if the concern does not fall within the raising concerns policy (and what policy should be followed instead)

-• advise you if they need to investigate your concerns
+• advise you if they need to investigate your concerns, and

 • explain what advice and support is available to you.

-Also see our sections on manager's responsibilities and what to do if it is not resolved.
+Please also see our sections on managers' responsibilities and what to do if it is not resolved.

 Raising a concern is not always easy so getting support is important.
 This may be from a colleague or your local RCN Safety Representative or RCN Steward.
-Students can get support from their RCN Student Ambassador.
+Students can get support from a local RCN Student Ambassador, or their country or regional RCN Student Committee member.
+If you're unsure who your representative is, contact us for advice.

-You can always contact us for advice and it is important to do so before escalating your concerns externally.
+You can contact us for advice at any stage and it is important to do so before escalating your concerns externally.

 Meeting with manager